-This post is part of my at the table series, where I share stories and photographs that celebrate the men and women on the front lines of an inclusive, sustainable food system.
+This post is part of my at the table series, where I share stories and photographs that celebrate the people on the front lines of an inclusive, sustainable food system.

 This entry is sponsored by my friends at Empire State Development and the New York State Grown & Certified Program.
 All opinions, as always, are my own.

-It’s time for another at the table post, you guys!
+It's time for another at the table post, friends!
 Are you pumped?
 Because I am PUMPED.

 Since we're headed full-tilt into the foodiest of foodie holidays (TURKEY DAY, I'M COMIN' FOR YA!)
 I thought it would be nice to take a hot minute and talk not about our turkeys, or our side dishes, or the happiness coma that is a giant pot of buttery mashed potatoes - but about the people who grow and harvest and package and inspect all that food so that we can be overstuffed couch potatoes every fourth Thursday of November (and, umm, all the other days as well).
 Because this week and every week, I am so tremendously thankful for our farmers.